jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 Some CPOs don't publish Open-Data access details, so I had to contact them.
 Three admitted missing the deadline and lacking a data-feed.
-Others replied promptly, I thanked **Osprey Charging**, for being quick and they took an interest in my project - they have an [interesting white paper on costs](https://www.ospreycharging.co.uk/post/cost-of-public-rapid-ev-charging) too.
+Others replied promptly, I thanked **Osprey Charging**, for being quick and they expressed further support, having been involved in the PCP Regs consultation they helped my understanding and they have an [interesting white paper on costs](https://www.ospreycharging.co.uk/post/cost-of-public-rapid-ev-charging) too.
 Sainsbury's Smart Charge had limited contact options, but had me accessing data with
 25 minutes of calling them - not just exceeding expectations but setting the fastest response record.

 **Others were slower** but eventually provided access or a form to request it.
 Only one,